-The Commission requires a five-year comparison of the cumulative total return of the Company's Common Stock with that of (i) a broad equity market index and (ii) a published industry or line-of-business index, or index of peer companies with similar market capitalization.
+The Commission requires a five-year comparison of the cumulative total return of the Company's Common Stock with that of (1) a broad equity market index and (2) a published industry or line-of-business index, or index of peer companies with similar market capitalization.
 The Company has historically used the S&P 500 as its broad market index.
-The Company has changed its broad market index this year to the S&P SmallCap 600 Index because the Company believes its market capitalization is more similar to the corporations contained in this Index
+The Company has changed its broad market index this year to the S&P SmallCap 600 Index because the Company believes its market capitalization is more similar to the corporations contained in this Index.

 For the second required comparison, since 1993, the Company has used an index of peer companies in the gas service business, which, as of the end of Fiscal 1996, included Tidewater, Inc., Production Operators Corp., Western Gas Resources, Inc., Aquila Gas Pipeline Corporation, Tejas Gas Corporation, KN Energy, Inc. and USX-Delhi Group ("Old Gas Services Peer Group").
 In Fiscal 1996, the Company exited the gas services business.
-Currently, the Company through its holdings in Omega Protein Corporation, Viskase Corporation and Zap Corporation, operates in the marine protein, food packaging and internet industries.
+Currently, the Company through its holdings in other corporations operates in the marine protein, food packaging and internet industries.
 As a result of its diversified business activities, the Company does not currently have a readily definable peer group.

-Therefore, for the second required comparison, the Company has elected to use the Dow Jones Industrial Diversified Index as a published industry index.
+Therefore, for the second required comparison, the Company has elected to use the Dow Jones Industrial Diversified Index as it's published industry index.

-Pursuant to the Commission's rules, the graph presented below includes comparisons of the performance (on a cumulative total return basis) of the Company's Common Stock with the S&P 500 Index, the S&P SmallCap 600 Index, the Old Gas Services Peer Group and the Dow Jones Industrial Diversified Index.
+comparisons of the performance (on a cumulative total return basis) of the Company's Common Stock with the S&P 500 Index, the S&P SmallCap 600 Index, the Old Gas Services Peer Group and the Dow Jones Industrial Diversified Index.